-NOTES: Respondents were asked about receipt of influenza vaccination by nasal spray (sometimes called by the brand name FluMistTM) during the past 12 months, in addition to a question regarding receipt of a flu shot during the past 12 months.
+NOTES: Respondents were asked if they had received a flu vaccine sprayed in their nose during the past 12 months, in addition to a question regarding receipt of a flu shot during the past 12 months.
+In August 2010, NHIS influenza vaccination questions were modified to reflect that for the first time, the widely available influenza vaccine included protection against both seasonal and H1N1 types of influenza.
+When interpreting influenza vaccination estimates, readers should take into account changes made to the influenza vaccination questions noted above.
 An error in calculating influenza vaccination rates occurred for the first quarter of 2005 to the first quarter of 2007.
 The effect of this error on estimates was small.
 Compared with the original estimates, corrected estimates are slightly higher, usually by no more than 0.3 percentage point.
 The error has been corrected for all estimates in this Early Release, and the correction of estimates had no perceptible impact on the graphs.
-Responses to these influenza vaccination questions cannot be used to determine when during the preceding 12 months the subject received the influenza vaccination.
+Responses to the previously mentioned influenza vaccination questions cannot be used to determine when during the preceding 12 months the subject received the influenza vaccination.
 In addition, estimates are subject to recall error, which will vary depending on when the question is asked because the receipt of an influenza vaccination is seasonal.
-According to the recommendations of the Advisory Committee on Immunization Practices, all adults aged 50 years and over should receive an influenza vaccination (10).
-The analyses excluded 85 adults (2.2%) aged 65 years and over with unknown influenza vaccination status.
+The recommendations of the Advisory Committee on Immunization Practices regarding who should receive an influenza vaccination have changed over the years and changes in coverage estimates may reflect changes in recommendations (11).
+The analyses excluded 123 adults (3.0%) aged 65 years and over with unknown influenza vaccination status.

-DATA SOURCE: Based on data collected from January through September in the Sample Adult Core component of the 2008 National Health Interview Survey.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, January-September 2010, Sample Adult Core component.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.

-- For adults aged 65 years and over, the percentage of persons receiving an influenza vaccination during the past 12 months was 54.5% for Hispanic persons, 69.1% for non-Hispanic white persons, and 54.1% for non-Hispanic black persons. - Hispanic persons and non-Hispanic black persons were less likely than non-Hispanic white persons to have received an influenza vaccination during the past 12 months.
+- For adults aged 65 years and over, the percentage of persons receiving an influenza vaccination during the past 12 months was 53.7% for Hispanic persons, 65.8% for non-Hispanic white persons, and 53.1% for non-Hispanic black persons. - Hispanic persons and non-Hispanic black persons were less likely than non-Hispanic white persons to have received an influenza vaccination during the past 12 months.